 What people may not know about me: I was a vegetarian for 10 years.
 Then I lived in Germany…

-Best part of teaching at Edmonds CC: How supportive and encouraging everyone is!
+Best part of teaching at Edmonds College: How supportive and encouraging everyone is!

 Linda Takushi Carlson